-15-RU Power Supply AC Requirements
+Compact Power Supply AC Requirements

-The GV K-Frame X 15-RU Power Supply Frame has provision to support up to three hot swappable power modules.
+The GV K-Frame XP 8-RU Power Supplies have provision to support up to three hot swappable power modules.
 These convert the AC line input to 48V DC for the Video Processor Frame.
 The cells for the three modules (referred to as left, center, right) are identical and any or all cells can have a module installed.
 Each cell has its own AC line cord.
 The supplies are power factor corrected and automatically accommodate low line (120V nominal) or high line (240V nominal).
-The power supply frame has a rating of 100 - 240 volts, although it is designed and tested for a range of 90 to 264 volts to accommodate under and over voltage conditions.
-A 15-RU GV K-Frame X is supplied with two power modules.
+The power supplies have a rating of 90-140V AC for low line and 180-240V AC high line to accommodate under and over voltage conditions.

+The 8RU Frame is supplied with two power modules.
 A third power module can be fitted as a redundant (n+1) power supply option.

-Supplied Power Cables for 15-RU
+Supplied Power Cables for 8-RU

-The GV K-Frame X Power Supply Frame has IEC C19 sockets, instead of the more common C13 style, to accommodate potentially higher currents.
-Cables provided with GV K-Frame X systems are matched to the destination country's standard.
+The GV K-Frame XP Compact Power Supply Frame has IEC C19 sockets, instead of the more common C13 style, to accommodate potentially higher currents.
+Cables provided with the systems are matched to the destination country's standard.
 For example, in the USA C19 to NEMA 5-20P cables are provided.